whisperglen/heretic2-files/heretic2_binary_patch.md

 }
 ```

-Now that we have the offset where we want to plug-in our code (0xcbdd), turn it into a pointer (code), and, just to make sure, we use the pointer to check it actually contains the same bytes we obsered in ghidra (code[0] && val).
+Now that we have the offset where we want to plug-in our code (0xcbdd), turn it into a pointer (code), and, just to make sure, we use the pointer to check it actually contains the same bytes we observed in ghidra (code[0] && val).
 But we are not really allowed to modify those bytes yet: they are marked as executable code (malware protection), so we must ask Windows to make it writeable (`VirtualProtect`).
 Once that's done, take the address of our C-code (h2_intercept_RecursiveWorldNode), and subtract from it the memory address following our CALL instruction: &code[5].
 The result is copied into &code[1] for the CALL opcode.

 ### Second step: Call other functions in the binary
 If you're thinking we're making use of that base address again, you're right: function calls are easy, declare them with the proper C function-pointer syntax and assign the offset + base address:<br>